Maywitz/Vulcan-Grabber/README.md

 # FAQ

-No, this token grabber does not bypass antivirus, the paid version does, join the discord server at https://discord.gg/dWsEDuGByY for more info.
+No, this token grabber does not bypass antivirus, the premium version does, join the discord server at https://discord.gg/dWsEDuGByY for more info.

 Yes, this token grabber bypasses token protector and betterdiscord.